 StepUP students have a wide variety of resources to work with.
-Our program provides a community of support for students – both from their peers, Peer Recovery Counselors (specialized Resident Assistants), and their professional StepUP counselors.
-We connect students with any additional resources they need, whether they are on- or off-campus.
+Our program provides a community of support for students – from their peers, Peer Recovery Counselors (specialized Resident Assistants), and their professional StepUP counselors.
+We connect students with any additional resources they need, both on- or off-campus.

 Enrollment Center, Sverdrup Hall